aneoconsulting/ArmoniK.Admin.GUI/.docs/guide/datagrid-filtering.md

 ## How to remove the filter?

-To remove the filter, you have to click on the **Clear Filters** button.
+To remove every filters, you have to click on the **Clear Filters** button.
+But you can also remove a filter by clicking on the **Clear** in the filter box.

 ![Button to clear the filters](./assets/clear-filters.png)